-- Perhaps you’ve witnessed somebody close to you making crazy decisions or seeming to think or behave irrationally or out of character.
+Perhaps you’ve witnessed somebody close to you making crazy decisions or seeming to think or behave irrationally or out of character.
 That’s part of the chemical bonding that you’ll experience from sexual bonding.

-Good luck for the days when the mood is bad though!
+Good luck for the days when the mood is bad, though!

 Kissing your partner is the best thing.
 It does the same kind of thing chemically as cuddling during sex – kissing is intoxicating when you are sexually bonded with your partner.

-1. Talk together and discuss your limitations and boundaries together
+1. Discuss your limitations and boundaries together

-When you are open about the things that you can’t deal with, or struggle to deal with.
+When you are open about the things you can’t deal with or struggle to deal with.
 When you lay down your vulnerabilities to your partner and negotiate boundaries to assist each other in feeling supported and respected, the trust builds, conversations flow, some topics may be explored together, and you grow together.